Unleash/unleash-client-nextjs/README.md

   if you're using the [front-end API](https://docs.getunleash.io/reference/front-end-api), or a [proxy client key](https://docs.getunleash.io/reference/api-tokens-and-client-keys#proxy-client-keys) if you're using a [proxy](https://docs.getunleash.io/reference/unleash-proxy)
+- Using [Edge](https://docs.getunleash.io/reference/unleash-edge) is the same as using the frontend API, so you'll need a FRONTEND_API_TOKEN, and your URL should end with `/api/frontend`.

 If using **server-side** (SSR, SSG, API), using `getDefinitions()` and `evaluateFlags()`, set: